 - Sensitive Guy and Manly Man: Manly Man to Yugi's Sensitive Guy.

-- Ship Tease: With Mai, which as The Abridged Series notes is the closest thing in the show to a canon relationship.
+- Ship Tease: With Mai, which as the Abridged Series notes is the closest thing in the show to a canon relationship (which is false if we take the Yugi and Anzu thing from the manga into account).
 Also gets some Ho Yay/Foe Yay with Kaiba, Yugi and Honda.

 - Shock and Awe: His Gilford the Lightning.

-- Street Smart: Despite lacking in book smarts or common sense occasionally, Joey is extremely perceptive and has good instincts as well as out-of-the-box moments.
+- Street Smart: Despite lacking in book smarts or common sense occasionally, Jounouchi is extremely perceptive and has good instincts as well as out-of-the-box moments.

-- Super Drowning Skills: Comes close to drowning twice in the anime, once during Duelist Kingdom and again during Battle City (though to be fair, in the latter's case he was being chained to a giant anchor) It's interesting to note this isn't the case in the manga: In the Duelist Kingdom occurrence he never even came close to drowning, while in the Battle City example he managed to hold his breath long enough for Kaiba to drop down the key he needed to free himself (in the anime, he lost consciousness forcing Shizuka to dive in and save him).
-Coincidentally in one of the early volumes of the manga we do see Jonouchi in a swimming class, so maybe thanks to that he learned to hold his breath better.
+- Super Drowning Skills: Comes close to drowning twice in the anime, once during Duelist Kingdom and again during Battle City (justified in the latter's case as he was being chained to a giant anchor).
+It's interesting to note this isn't the case in the manga: In the Duelist Kingdom occurrence he never even came close to drowning, while in the Battle City example he managed to hold his breath long enough for Kaiba to drop down the key he needed to free himself (in the anime, he lost consciousness forcing Shizuka to dive in and save him).
+Coincidentally in one of the early volumes of the manga, we do see Jounouchi in a swimming class, so maybe thanks to that he learned to hold his breath better.

-- Technically a Smile: His infamous 'creepy chin', which bears more than a passing resemblance to the infamous troll face.
+- Technically a Smile: In the anime, his infamous 'creepy chin', which bears more than a passing resemblance to the infamous troll face.

 - This Loser Is You: Played with.

 - Trickster Archetype: Uses a few chance based cards.